fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 Therefore, I used digital tools a lot for debugging, such as [Diffchecker](https://www.diffchecker.com/image-compare/).

-Sphere inputs were not includingthe  bump factor value, so I tried different values to see which one is giving the expected results and used 10 as the bump factor for those scenes.
+Sphere inputs did not including the bump factor value, so I tried different values to see which one is giving the expected results and used 10 as the bump factor for those scenes.
 Also, in veachajar scene, I got a PLY read error while importing the models/Mesh015_fixed.ply file, but when I used the original models/Mesh015.ply file it worked fine, The [happly](https://github.com/nmwsharp/happly) library was giving an error about unsigned int usage in the fixed file, so I just used the original file.

 Other than these, I get somewhat different results in killeroo_bump_walls scene.
-I could not figure out the exact reason, but I thought it might be related tothe  bump factor but even different bump factor values did not result in an exact match with the expected output.
+I could not figure out the exact reason, but I thought it might be related to the bump factor but even different bump factor values did not result in an exact match with the expected output.
 I will investigate this issue further in the next parts.

 As in previous parts, I would like to thank Professor Ahmet Oğuz Akyüz for all the course materials and guidance, and Ramazan Tokay for contributions to the 3D models.
 Here are my final renders and their render times: